 Rainy, grey clouds, fully cloudy

 Another day month later.
 Almost rainy grey clouds that cover all the sky.
 Started rain after I made this test.
 Nice thick clouds covering the sky and the result was almost the same as when a bright day with a cloud covering.
 Maybe it’s because of the July – I don’t know.
-But I was still impressed.
+But I was still impressed by its efficiency.

 - Volts: 12.4